Telecommunications in Western Sahara: Internet censorship and surveillance

 There is no indication that Internet access in the territory differs from that in internationally recognized Morocco, which was generally open.
 Morocco was listed as engaged in selective Internet filtering in the social, conflict/security, and Internet tools areas and as little or no evidence of filtering in the political area by the OpenNet Initiative (ONI) in August 2009.
 Freedom House listed Morocco's "Internet Freedom Status" as "Partly Free" in its 2013 Freedom on the Net report.

-Morocco considers the part of the territory that it administers to be an integral component of the kingdom with the same laws and structures regarding civil liberties, political, and economic rights.
-Moroccan law prohibits citizens from criticizing Islam or the institution of the monarchy or to oppose the government’s official position regarding territorial integrity and Western Sahara.
+Morocco considers the part of the territory that it occupies to be an integral component of the kingdom with the same laws and structures regarding civil liberties, political, and economic rights.
+Moroccan law prohibits citizens from criticizing Islam or the institution of the monarchy or to oppose the government's official position regarding territorial integrity and Western Sahara.
 Saharan media outlets and bloggers practice self-censorship on these issues, and there are no reports of government action against them for what they write.
 Human rights and Sahrawi bloggers affiliated with leftist political groups assume that authorities closely monitor their activities and feel the need to hide their identities.